Memphis Minnie: Career

 In 1910, at the age of 13, she ran away from home to live on Beale Street, in Memphis.
 She played on street corners for most of her teenage years, occasionally returning to her family's farm when she ran out of money.
 Her sidewalk performances led to a tour of the South with the Ringling Brothers Circus from 1916 to 1920.
-She then went back to Beale Street, with its thriving blues scene, and made her living by playing guitar and singing, supplementing her income with sex work (at that time, it was not uncommon for female performers to turn to sex work out of financial need).
+She then went back to Beale Street, with its thriving blues scene, and made her living by playing guitar and singing, supplementing her income with prostitution.

-She began performing with Joe McCoy, her second husband, in 1929.
+She began performing with Kansas Joe McCoy, her second husband, in 1929.
 They were discovered by a talent scout for Columbia Records, in front of a barber shop, where they were playing for dimes.
 She and McCoy went to record in New York City and were given the names Kansas Joe and Memphis Minnie by a Columbia A&R man.
 Over the next few years she and McCoy released a series of records, performing as a duet.
 In February 1930 they recorded the song "Bumble Bee" for the Vocalion label, which they had already recorded for Columbia but which had not yet been released.
 It became one of Minnie's most popular songs; she eventually recorded five versions of it.
 Minnie and McCoy continued to record for Vocalion until August 1934, when they recorded a few sessions for Decca Records.
 Their last session together was for Decca, in September.
 They divorced in 1935.

 An anecdote from Big Bill Broonzy's autobiography, Big Bill Blues, recounts a cutting contest between Minnie and Broonzy in a Chicago nightclub on June 26, 1933, for the prize of a bottle of whiskey and a bottle of gin.
 Each singer was to sing two songs; after Broonzy sang "Just a Dream" and "Make My Getaway," Minnie won the prize with "Me and My Chauffeur Blues" and "Looking the World Over".
 Paul and Beth Garon, in their biography Woman with Guitar: Memphis Minnie's Blues, suggested that Broonzy's account may have combined various contests at different dates, as these songs of Minnie's date from the 1940s rather than the 1930s.